 However, the available research on the labour market effects of immigration in the UK suggests that immigration has relatively small effects on average wages but more significant effects on low, medium and high paid workers.

-- Another study, for the period 2000-2007, found that a 1% increase in the share of migrants in the UK's working-age population lowers the average wage by 0.3%.
+- Another study, for the period 2000-2007, found that a 1% increase in the share of immigrants in the UK's working-age population conversely lowers the average wage by 0.3%.

 - These studies, which relate to different time periods, reach opposing conclusions but they agree that the effects of immigration on averages wages are relatively small.

 It's important to distinguish between the effect of immigration on the average wage of all workers in the economy, and on the wages of different groups of workers.
 The effects of immigration on workers within specific wage ranges or in specific occupations are more significant.
 The studies find that immigration affects low-waged workers the most.